 - Economic developers use an on-demand reporting tool to market the quality of their workforce

 Manufacturing Matters (MM) is an initiative developed by a group of regional manufacturers and community leaders from East Central Indiana to address the perception of manufacturing, to help increase awareness of manufacturing careers, and most importantly, to help solve the skills gap.
 The program is designed to increase the skills of our residents and provide the local manufacturing industry with an employment pool of candidates that will help to increase their profitability and decrease turnover.
 Qualified candidates are pre-screened.
 Following successful pre-screening, candidates will be trained by Ivy Tech Community College to prepare for a nationally recognized certification.
 The program has evolved to include two tracks, the Certified Production Technician (CPT) and the Production Associate.
-Participants are trained and educated on the most important aspects of manufacturing to include: safety; maintenance awareness; quality practices and measurement; and manufacturing processes and production.
+Participants are trained and educated on the most important aspects of manufacturing.
+In addition to the skills-based training, all MM programs include 30 hours of dedicated training time focused on employability skills such as communication, presentation, and teamwork skills.
 Full scholarships are available to qualified candidates and employer partners may refer incumbent workers.
-In addition to the skills-based training, all MM programs include 30 hours of dedicated training time focused on employability skills such as communication, presentation, and teamwork skills.
-Further strategies coming down the pipeline include apprenticeship, customized work and learn opportunities, and internships for high school students.
-Through this initiative, MM employer partners have been able to hire good candidates, develop promotional videos for their companies and process, engage in Manufacturing Day events, host open houses, market to the emerging workforce, and invite the community into their operations.
-For more information on Manufacturing Matters, contact Kim Thurlow at firstname.lastname@example.org.
+For more information on Manufacturing Matters, contact Kim Thurlow at email@example.com.

 Richmond WorkOne Workforce Development Center